 Fulton and Montgomery Academies are located within each county correctional facility.
-HFM BOCES staff provides a variety of educational and transition services to incarcerated youth and adults to foster their successful and productive re-entry into the community.
-Programs and services include, but are not limited to:
+HFM BOCES staff provides a variety of educational and transition services to people who are incarcerated in county correctional facilities to foster their successful and productive re-entry into the community.
+Programs and services include, but are not limited to: HSE preparation, workforce readiness training; transitional services; and employment support.